Freelance Auditor: – see Subcontractor.

 Management of Independence

 Social compliance audit services shall be undertaken independently.
-All audit firm personnel, who could
+All audit firm personnel, who

-financial or other pressures to compromise their independence.
+commercial, financial or other pressures to compromise their independence.

-The Member Firm shall have top management commitment to independence in social compliance
+The Member Firm shall have top management commitment to independence in social compliance audit

-ensures the objectivity and effectiveness of same.
-The Member Firm shall require all audit firm personnel
+and effectiveness of same.
+The Member Firm shall require all audit firm personnel to reveal any situation

-to reveal any situation which can present them or the Member Firm with a conflict of interest.
-Member Firms
+which can present them or the Member Firm with a conflict of interest.
+Member Firms shall record and use

-shall record and use this information as input to identify threats to independence raised by the activities of
+this information as input to identify threats to independence raised by the activities of audit firm personnel

-audit firm personnel or by their relationship with organizations that commission their services.
+or by their relationship with organizations that commission their services.

 The Member Firm shall have a process to: